hendrialqori/website/src/articles/global-state-with-usecontext-and-usereducer-typescript.md

 But, what if the applications starts large?
 start from here we need global state to handle all of states.
 We no longer pass a value or state through props, things that can give rise of terms **Props Drilling**.

->**Prop drilling** is a situation where data is passed from one component through multiple interdependent components until you get to the component where the data is needed.
+>**Prop drilling** *is a situation where data is passed from one component through multiple interdependent components until you get to the component where the data is needed.*

 <br />
-I suggest that you watch to video from PedroTech who discuss about Props Drilling and how to prevent it on him youtube channel, [Link video here!](https://www.youtube.com/watch?v=MCTB_w0Guso).
+I suggest that you watch to video from **PedroTech** who discuss about Props Drilling and how to prevent it on him youtube channel, [Link video here!](https://www.youtube.com/watch?v=MCTB_w0Guso).
 <br />
 There's 3 point to created global state centralized:
 - Store (An object which provides the state of the application)
 - Reducer (Function that takes an action and the previous state of the application and returns the new state)
-- Action creator (function that literally creates an action object)
+- Action creator (Function that literally creates an action object)
 <br />
-1. Store
+**1. Store**

 Create file store.ts in your starting React App Project, initial state object, interface of state and action types.

 ```ts:store.ts